RenComputer/CubismComputer/README.md

-# REN: The Cloud You Own
+# CUBISM: The Cloud You Own

-Welcome to REN, a groundbreaking platform combining **on-demand elastic resources** with **on-premise economics and governance**.
+Welcome to CUBISM, a groundbreaking platform combining **on-demand elastic resources** with **on-premise economics and governance**.
 Enjoy the flexibility of the cloud without sacrificing control, efficiency, or scalability.

 ## 🚀 Features